 Domestic Violence Shelter and Outreach Program

 Provides temporary emergency shelter, supportive services, and advocacy to help victims of domestic violence and/or sexual assault.
 A 24-hour crisis hotline offers immediate counseling and support.

 Virginia CARES helps ex-offenders and their families make the transition from prison to life in the community.
 Services include pre-release life skills, post-release referrals to community service providers, and help in securing employment.
 Watch Video >

-Earned Income Tax Credit Outreach Program (EITC)
+Volunteer Income Tax Assistance (VITA) and Earned Income Tax Credit (EITC) Outreach Program

 Washington County Free Dental Clinic

 Volunteer professionals provide dental care for eligible Washington County residents screened and referred by Social Services and the Health Department.

 A drop-out prevention and college access preparatory program for high school students that arranges college campus visits, provides academic support counseling, goal-oriented workshops, SAT fee waivers and test preparation, and information on financial aid and college admissions.